Michelle Friedland: Notable cases

 In Garcia v.
 City of Los Angeles, decided on September 2, 2021, Friedland ruled that the city of Los Angeles cannot seize and discard the "bulky items" of homeless individuals.

+On January 2, 2024, Friedland wrote a dissent from denial of en banc in California Restaurant Association v.
+City of Berkeley, a case where the original panel overturned the City of Berkeley's ban on natural gas in new buildings.
+Friedland was joined by Chief Judge Murguia, Judges Wardlaw, Gould, Koh, Sung, Sanchez, & Mendoza.
+In Friedland's nearly 10 years on the bench, this is the first time she has written a dissent from denying en banc.

 Personal life

 Friedland is married to Daniel Kelly.